-Why pursue a Master of Fine Arts in Film Production?
+Why pursue a master's in Studio Arts, Film Production?

 Admission Requirements.
 A Bachelor of Fine Arts or a Bachelor of Arts with a Fine Arts or Fine Arts and Art History major, or an approved equivalent, from a recognized institution and with at least a B average in the major area is required.
 Applicants to the Film Production concentration are expected to have a Bachelor of Fine Arts or Bachelor of Arts degree in cinema or an approved equivalent with at least a B average in the major area.
 In all cases the students’ undergraduate experience and proficiency must be relevant to the area in which they plan to specialize at the graduate level.